Near Glenmoore in Chester County, Pennsylvania — The American Northeast (Mid-Atlantic)

 The Church of Jesus Christ of Latter-day Saints

-Erected 1997 by The Philadelphia Pennsylvania Stake
+Erected 1997 by The Philadelphia Pennsylvania Stake of

 The Church of Jesus Christ of Latter-day Saints.

 Location.
 40° 4.994′ N, 75° 44.647′ W. Marker is near Glenmoore, Pennsylvania, in Chester County.
 Marker is at the intersection of Conestoga Road and Chalfont Road, on the right when traveling west on Conestoga Road.
 Touch for map.
 Marker is in this post office area: Glenmoore PA 19343, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Springton Manor (approx. 2.6 miles away); Thomas Buchanan Read (approx. 3 miles away); Thomas B. Read (approx. 4 miles away); Colonel Thomas Bull (approx. 5.3 miles away); Lightfoot Mill (approx. 5.4 miles away); Warwick Furnace (approx. 5.6 miles away); Downingtown Log House (approx. 5.7 miles away); Welkinweir (approx. 6 miles away).